Talita worldwide

 Mongolia

-In Mongolia, our Mongolian employees started a local Talita organization in 2013.
-Before that, there was no NGO or governmental actor in the country that offered long-term support and rehabilitation in sheltered housing for the target group, despite the fact that human trafficking and prostitution are major problems in the country.
-Children are transported from Mongolia to China where they are forced into human trafficking and young women, who go to the big city to find work, end up in prostitution.
+In Mongolia, our Mongolian staff members established a local Talita organization in 2013.
+Prior to that, there was no NGO or government agency in the country offering long-term support and rehabilitation in safe housing for this target group, despite the fact that human trafficking and prostitution are major problems in the country.
+Children are trafficked from Mongolia to China, where they are forced into human trafficking, and young women who move to the big city in search of work end up in prostitution.

 A person on a barrel band platform